MA Social Work / Entry requirements

 We require relevant work experience in a voluntary or employed capacity.

-This might include work with social welfare and community groups, children or young people, older people, disabled people, or those with mental health problems.
+This might include work with social welfare and community groups, children or young people, people of later life, people with a disability, or those experiencing mental health problems.

 It may also include working in fields such as domestic abuse, sexual abuse, counselling or citizen's advice, family support and befriending.

-Your experience may also be in residential, hospice or supported living, youth work, nursing, working as or being a carer, or teaching those with special needs, among other areas.
+Your experience may also be in residential, hospice or supported living, youth work, nursing, working as a carer, working on help lines, among other areas.